 BCEC together with the Economic Society of Australia’s Women in Economics Network (WEN) were excited to host the first Australian Gender Economics Workshop (AGEW) in Fremantle on Thursday 8 and Friday 9 February.

-To view the presentations from the Australian Gender Economics Workshop, download the AGEW 2018 Program.
+To view presentations from the Workshop, download the AGEW 2018 Program.

 CEOs for Gender Equity’s Tania Cecconi chaired the event, with panellists the Hon.
 Simone McGurk MLA, WA Minister for Women’s Interests; Child Protection; Prevention of Family and Domestic Violence; Community Services, Diane Smith-Gander, Non-executive Director at Wesfarmers, Conrad Liveris, Corporate Adviser on Workplaces and Risk, Associate Professor Betsey Stevenson from the University of Michigan and Associate Professor Rebecca Cassells from BCEC.

 AGEW Symposium panellists raised the importance of normalising parental leave in the workplace as one of the key policy elements needed to overcome gender disparities.